 When required by Accounting Standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.
-The comparative figures are for the six months to 31 December 2019.

 (w) Operating segments

 Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Chief Operating Decision Makers ('CODM').
 The CODM is responsible for the allocation of resources to operating segments and assessing their performance.